Magento's about to step into... the third dimension of e-commerce!

 - they leverage open source technology

-And, deriving from this tiny “detail”, there's a plethora of features that make them a huge leap forward into the future of e-commerce.
+And, deriving from this tiny “detail”, there are a plethora of features that make them a huge leap forward into the future of e-commerce.
 We've pointed out the most significant ones in this post here on PWA's and how they can benefit your business.

 What Does The Magento PWA Studio Include So Far?